Tel 020 3326 1255

 Information about our staff, volunteers and people applying to work with us

-We need to process personal data about our own staff (and people applying to work for us) so that we can carry out our role and meet our legal and contractual responsibilities as an employer.
+We need to process personal data about our own staff, volunteers and people applying to work for us) so that we can carry out our role and meet our legal and contractual responsibilities as an employer.

 The personal data that we process includes information about racial or ethnic origin, religion, disability, gender and sexuality.
 We use this information to check we are promoting and ensuring diversity in our workforce and to make sure we are complying with equalities legislation.